elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ```

 Note that eigenvectors are defined only up to a (possibly negative)
 multiplicative constant, so the plots may have ended up reversed!
+(That is,
+left is right, or up is down, or both!)

 <!-- solution end -->